styloInt/chainer-fast-neuralstyle/README.md

 # Chainer implementation of "Perceptual Losses for Real-Time Style Transfer and Super-Resolution"
 Fast artistic style transfer by using feed forward network.

-# What change from yusekemoto version
+# What changes from yusekemoto version
 - Insteand of using tanh as activation function, I use sigmoid.
 Using tanh, I was having a lot of artefacts (black hole, white hole, points, etc ...)
 Using sigmoid seems to have solve the issue.
 So all the models trained with yusekemoto version should not work.
 - Loss graph and results saved at each checkpoint.
 - Can resume a training